-In 2008, there was one instance where the indicator station results were statistically discernible from the control station results.
-This is discussed below.
+In 2010, there was one instance in which the indicator station readings were statistically discernible from the control station readings.
+This is discussed in detail below.
 No discernible radiological impact upon the environment or the public as a consequence of plant discharges to the atmosphere and to the river was established for any other REMP samples.